Benitochall/methodizer/README.md

 # methodizer
-Here is my final project for 514
+Final project for numerical analysis
+See paper